What Makes Food "Health" And "Nutritious?"

 Forget about macros and calories for a moment, the micronutrition of any food really sets it apart from others.
 Specifically, we are interested in the vitamin, mineral, trace element and digestive enzyme content.
 The human body needs food which is abundant in micronutrition to sustain optimal health, complete internal biological processes, immune function, and digestion.
 Deficiencies in any of these things can potentially undermine your health radically.

 Regarding the macros, we are interested in the type of nutrients the food contains - two whole organic eggs contain 10g of fat, about the same found in some candy bars.
 Guess which is more nutritious for you and better in terms of inflammation?
-You don't need me to tell you.
+You don't me to tell you.

 Never before have so many additives such as monosodium glutamate, high fructose corn syrup, and artificial colorings such as Yellow 5 and Red 40 been present in the food people consume.
 My recommendation is to avoid processed foods which contain things like this (there are many more examples), to keep things "clean."